Transforma logo

 Devices

-The report charts the growth in the number of devices which will grow from 156 million in 2020 to 456 million in 2032.
+The report charts the growth in the number of devices which will grow from 245.5 million in 2023 to 509 million by the end of 2033.

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.